 Housed in the Byron Recreational Complex, the Recreational Sports Department seeks to provide a comprehensive program of sports activities designed to appeal to the diverse needs and interests of the University community.
-Intramural leagues begin approximately the third week of each semester and include basketball, volleyball, walleyball, flag football, racquetball, tennis, soccer, whiffleball, badminton, softball and ultimate frisbee.
-Special one-day events are held on weekends throughout the year and include skiing, snow tubing, golf, table tennis, beach volleyball, and hiking.
+Intramural leagues begin approximately the third week of each semester and include dodgeball, basketball, volleyball, walleyball, flag football, racquetball, tennis, soccer, whiffleball, badminton, softball and ultimate Frisbee.
+Special one-day events are held on weekends throughout the year and include skiing, snow tubing, golf, table tennis, beach volleyball and hiking.

 In addition to structured programs, the Byron Complex also offers many opportunities for individual recreation.
-Cardiovascular training equipment (treadmills, cross-trainers, steppers, rowers, bikes and other equipment) are located on the second level in the Murray Royals Fitness Center.
+Cardiovascular training equipment (treadmills, cross-trainers, steppers, rowers, bikes and other equipment) is located on the second level in the Murray Royals Fitness Center.
 Aerobics classes are conducted on a weekly schedule and can be attended on a drop-in basis.
 The recreation complex also houses three multi-purpose courts, four racquetball courts, a six-lane swimming pool, a dance-aerobics room, weight room, saunas, and steam rooms.
 In addition to indoor facilities, there is an outdoor basketball court, turfed utility field, and sand volleyball court located directly behind the recreation complex.
 A variety of recreational equipment may be obtained in the recreation office with a valid Royal card.
-Whether students are looking for a competitive game of basketball, a high-impact aerobics class, or just a leisurely swim in the pool, the Recreational Sports Department offers them all of these opportunities.
+Whether students are looking for a competitive game of basketball, a high-impact aerobics class, or just a leisurely swim in the pool, the Recreational Sports Department offers all of these opportunities.

-The recreation center is open during regular semesters from 6:30 a.m. through midnight, Monday through Thursday, and Friday from 6:30 a.m. to 9:00 p.m., Saturday from noon to 9:00 p.m. and Sunday from noon to midnight, (570) 941-6203.
+The recreation center is open during regular semesters from 6:30 a.m. through midnight, Monday through Thursday; Friday from 6:30 a.m. to 9:00 p.m.; Saturday from 10:00 a.m. to 9:00 p.m. and Sunday from 10:00 a.m. to midnight.
+Please call the office with any questions at (570) 941-6203.